Debt Collection Lawyer Florida

 Judgment Enforcement & Asset Discovery

-Once you have a judgment, we enforce it through asset discovery and execution.
+Once you have a judgment, we enforce it aggressively through asset discovery and execution.
 We locate assets, levy bank accounts, garnish wages, and pursue supplemental proceedings.

 - Conduct post-judgment asset discovery

-- File garnishment on bank accounts
+- File writs of garnishment on bank accounts

 - Obtain wage garnishment orders